 Kadarious Toney, Wide Receiver, Florida

 Speaking of playmakers.
-The Packers need em.
+The Packers need them.
 ARod can’t keep doing it all by himself.
 He peppers Adams more than any other QB-WR in the league, but they need speed.
 I could also see the Packers loading up on defensive line play, but with the 2020 MVP and the 2020 most valuable skill position player in Davante Adams, the Packers need to lean into more speed to take off the top of the defense.

 Toney is a house guy.
 Meaning he can take it to the house on any play.
 He is fast and he plays thicker than his build.
 He reminds me of another Gator prospect in Percy Harvin.
 I love Toney’s toughness and he easily could become a clear #2 in Green Bay.
 He could open up the middle for Robert Tonyan to roam and he could also be used on Aaron’s world-famous deep balls.